Introduction to 2D Barcodes

 The great thing about 2D Barcodes is that they're very flexible and can be used in many different ways across various industries.
 Brands and stores can use 2D Barcodes to make their supply chain easier to understand, share important information with customers, build stronger customer loyalty, and do many other things that are helpful.

-2D Barcodes make it really simple to meet industry requirements and follow rules.
+These new codes make it really simple to meet industry requirements and follow rules.

 2D Barcodes make it simpler for product makers to give necessary details to customers.